Hauteclere/DRFmasterclass/walkthrough.md

 With your venv running in the DRFmasterclass repo, enter the following command:

-`django-admin startproject ClimbingLeague`
+`django-admin startproject ClimbingLeague .`

 Now check out the contents of the repo:

 `ls`

-A new directory has been created, called ClimbingLeague!
-Let's check it out:

-`ls ClimbingLeague`

-Inside the ClimbingLeague directory we have another directory, also called ClimbingLeague, and a file named manage.py.
+Inside the DRFmasterclass directory we have another directory, called ClimbingLeague, and also a new file named manage.py.
 This is the beginnings of our API project.
-In fact, it is already a working Django project, but it doesn't do anything except turn on and exist.
+In fact, what we have here is already a working Django project, but it doesn't do anything except turn on and exist.
 If it were a number, our current project would be the number zero.
 If it were a culinary experience, it would be a glass of water.
 Let's see what that looks like by running the project server on localhost and visiting it:

-`cd ClimbingLeague`

 `python3 manage.py runserver`